 After getting your platform squared away, you need to define your purpose.
 And no, it can’t be ‘get more people to come to my website.’
 That’s the goal; your purpose is something a little different but no less important.

 For example, the Lulu Blog’s goal is to convince you we’re the best option for printing and selling your books.
 But the purpose is to provide free insights about writing, editing, designing, and selling books.
 They’re related, but not synonymous.

 The purpose you establish now will drive the kinds of content you create for your readers.
 Which leads us nicely to the most important part of your blogging strategy: the content.

 Content Content Content

-Not all content needs to be perfectly within your scope though.
+Not all content needs to be perfectly within your scope, though.
 General writing, publishing, and promotion topics are all great too.
 Best of all, looking at a range of topics gives you a variety of subjects.

 Why didn’t I?
-Well, this format can be overused.
+Well, first off the list format can be overused.
 If you look at the Lulu Blog home page, you’ll see a healthy mix of content titles with numerical enticement versus more traditional titles.
 Use lists and list titles sparingly and try to rely on this only when the list has real value.
 Don’t use a site like Buzzfeed as an example.
 They have built a model on this style.
 So they can get away with list blogs like “21 Truths About Cats Only Cat Owners Really Understand.”

 Even a giant like Buzzfeed uses this style with caution.
-Their more serious articles use the traditionally informative title structure.
+Their serious articles use the traditionally informative title structure.

 A list blog for a self-published author will probably emphasize the writing or publishing process.
 This is great content, and with the list style, you can create a post with less in-depth detail than the other kinds of posts while still offering value.
 I love list-style blog posts and I encourage using them when the content lends itself to that style.